yuxiangh/Hierarchical-LDA-Topic-Modeling/README.md

 Implement the Hierarchical LDA topic modeling algorithmsc based on penalized avergae coisine similarity methods created by Yuxiang Hou

 Problem desciption- LDA topic modeling algroithm always have a hard time to get the number of topic.This Algorithm will automatically get the correct number of topics based on average cosine similarity.

+This programs otuput will produce a dataset, For each sentence it will have the First/Second/Third/Fourth Topic meaning.
+In that way, people can know the main topic and details.
+Then we can utilize the Tableau Treemap to visualize the results like below.